lpndev/dotfiles/README.md

 ### My Environment Settings for Web Development

-This repository contains my personal dotfiles and environment settings for web development.
+This repository contains my **PERSONAL** dotfiles and environment settings for web development.
 It's a collection of configurations and scripts that help me stay productive and efficient while working on web development projects.

 #### Dotfiles